Central Coast Council | Ph 03 6429 8900 | Email: admin@centralcoast.tas.gov.au

 (b) the nature of the matter or matters intended to be placed before the Council or Council committee.

-2 The chairperson and the General Manager are to decide whether or not the deputation is to be received and in the event of a refusal all Councillors are to be advised as soon as possible of the application and the reason(s) for refusal.
+2 The chairperson and the General Manager are to decide whether or not the deputation is to be received.

 3 If the chairperson and General Manager decide that the deputation is to be received, the General Manager is to note the item on the appropriate agenda.